 For stays of less than 3 Months.
 A short stay is a stay in the Schengen Area lasting less than 90 days or a succession of stays totalling less than 90 days in any period of 180 days.

-Q. How soon before the actual rally departure date should we arrive at The Boat Works?
+Q. How soon before the actual rally departure date should we arrive on the Gold Coast?